 (ii) Example 13.
-A person is primarily engaged in another business that)) must be filed according to the tax reporting frequency assigned by the department (e.g., monthly, quarterly, or annually).
-The small harvester must report \$210,000 in gross revenue under Timber Extracting and Wholesaling of Timber or Wood Products B&O tax classifications.
-The taxpayer is eligible to report a \$100,000 "small harvester" B&O tax deduction from the measure of both B&O tax classifications.
+A person is primarily engaged in another business that) must be filed according to the tax reporting frequency assigned by the department (e.g., monthly, quarterly, or annually).
+The small harvester must report \$210,000 in gross revenue under extracting timber, manufacturing of timber or wood products, and wholesaling of timber or wood products B&O tax classifications.
+The small harvester taxpayer is eligible to report a \$100,000 "small harvester" B&O tax deduction from the measure of all three B&O tax classifications.
+In addition, the taxpayer is eligible to take the MATC for both the extracting timber and manufacturing of timber or wood products.
+As a result, the wholesaling of timber or wood products B&O tax is due.